 personal anxieties in today’s political climate, and often take a new look at traditional

-themes such as proverbs or the four horsemen of the apocalypse.
+themes such as proverbs or myths.